QuantConnect/lean-cli/README.md

                                   Enable a certain debugging method (see --help for more information) --data-provider [QuantConnect|Local|Terminal Link]
+                                  Update the Lean configuration file to retrieve data from the given provider --terminal-link-environment [Production|Beta]
+                                  The environment to run in --terminal-link-server-host TEXT
+                                  The host of the TerminalLink server --terminal-link-server-port INTEGER
+                                  The port of the TerminalLink server --terminal-link-openfigi-api-key TEXT
-                                  Update the Lean configuration file to retrieve data from the given provider --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider QuantConnect --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using
+                                  The Open FIGI API key to use for mapping options --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider QuantConnect --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using